guyroutledge/atozcss/_posts/2014-08-21-vertical-alignment-in-css.md

 we covered in Episode 16.

-We'll take the same example of a box inside a container from before, but this time, both will be fluid.
+We'll take the same example of a box inside a container from before, but this time, the subject box will be fluid.

 The trick is to create an invisible element - using a pseudo element
 - that will be the full-height of the container and set it to